ryanef/rfdev/src/content/blog/hosting-your-own-blog-s3-cloudfront.md

             9. Set **Route traffic to**: Alias to CloudFront Distribution
             10. You may have to manually enter your CloudFront distribution URL in the menu if the drop down menu doesn't automatically find it.
 That seems to be a small bug.
             ![Output](/route53.png)

+            ### All done!

+            You now have a website that is hosted on S3 and served by CloudFront with a continuous deployment setup through GitHub Actions.
+So every time you write a new blog or make edits to your website, simply push the changes to your Git repo's main branch then GitHub Actions will handle the rest for you.

+            Hosting a website in this way provides amazing speed at a very low cost.
+As always, refer to how pricing works with S3, CloudFront and Route 53 to know what your spend will be and **setup billing alarms** so you're never caught by surprise.